 For researchers juggling a plethora of articles, books, and digital content, reference management software becomes a central hub for all things citation-related.
 It can dramatically cut down the time spent on formatting and re-formatting references, which allows researchers to invest more time in the actual research and analysis.
 Whether managing a small project or a comprehensive systematic review, the software provides a structured and reliable method for handling the scholarly information essential for academic success.

-ATLAS.ti serves as a comprehensive research management software, particularly beneficial in the realm of qualitative analysis.
+ATLAS.ti serves as a comprehensive research management software, particularly beneficial in qualitative analysis.
 Its utility extends into the domain of reference management, where it can be used to import, organize, and analyze bibliographic data.
 This comprehensive approach allows for an in-depth engagement with the literature that underpins a research project.

 In the initial phase of research, ATLAS.ti helps in systematically organizing collected references.
 Literature and other sources of information, including audiovisual files, can be imported and managed in ATLAS.ti.